 The letter from Einstein to Roosevelt

 In the United States, emigrant scholars decided to alert the U.S. administration.
-However, the perseverance of the Hungarian Jews Léo Szilard, Edward Teller and Eugene Wigner was needed to convince Einstein to sign the letter they had written to persuade President Franklin Roosevelt of the dangers of nuclear weapons on 2 August, 1939.
+However, the perseverance of the Hungarian Jews Léo Szilard, Edward Teller and Eugene Wigner was needed to convince Einstein to sign the letter they had written in order to persuade President Franklin Roosevelt of the dangers of nuclear weapons on 2 August, 1939.

 The following is a translated fragment from the Einstein-Szilard letter to Roosevelt: "...
 In the very near future, this new phenomenon (the chain reaction) could lead to the construction of a new type of bomb that is extremely powerful.
 A single bomb of this type, carried by boat and exploding in a port, might very well destroy the whole port, together with a part of the surrounding area... ".